cloudamqp/lavinmq/README.md

 ## OS configuration

-There are a couple of OS kernel parameters you need to modify for optimal performance.
+There are a couple of OS kernel parameters you need to modify for better performance:

 ```
 sysctl -w net.core.somaxconn=2048
-sysctl -w net.core.somaxconn=2048
+...
 ```

 ## Performance